Coronavirus and Forbearance Info for Students, Borrowers, and Parents

 Your federal tax refund will not be returned to you if the process to withhold your refund was completed before March 13, 2020.

 If you have questions about whether your federal tax refund was withheld, call ED’s Default Resolution Group at 1-800-621-3115 (TTY for the deaf or hearing-impaired 1-877-825-9923).

-The portion of your Social Security payment that was taken will be returned to you if your payment was in the process of being withheld—on or after March 13, 2020, the date the president announced executive actions related to the COVID-19 national emergency—for the repayment of a defaulted federal student loan.
-This flexibility will last for at least 60 days from March 13, 2020.
-ED is actively monitoring the COVID-19 national emergency and may extend the 60-day period.
+Yes.
+The portion of your Social Security payment that was taken will be returned to you if your payment was in the process of being withheld—on or after March 13, 2020, and before Sept.
+30, 2020—for the repayment of a defaulted federal student loan.

 The portion of your Social Security payment that was withheld will not be returned to you if the process to withhold it was completed before March 13, 2020.